 Using Moving Averages on Forex Chats and Stock Charts

-Trading a moving average can be incredibly successful in both the Forex market as well as the stock market.
+Trading a moving average strategy can be incredibly successful in both the Forex market as well as the stock market.

 A simple moving average (sometimes called the SMA) and the exponential moving average (EMA) are to particularly popular moving averages that investors in Forex and stocks love to utilize.